This year is just zipping by for me so far and Father’s Day will be here before we know it.

 These painted mugs are great for kids to make with or without the templates.

-This is a great craft for teachers to use in the classroom as a gift idea for Christmas.
+This is a great Father’s Day craft idea for teachers to use in the classroom as a gift idea for Christmas.

-Even though I’ve included templates for dads, these paint mugs can be made for anyone for any holiday or occasion.
+Even though I’ve included templates for dads, these painted mugs can be made for anyone for any holiday or occasion.
 Let your creativity run wild.

 If your dad is a golfer, be sure to check out this DIY golf gift idea.
 It’s super cute!